alimir1/classified/index.md

 10 people

 # Who we are
 Learning ML and AI all by yourself can be frustrating.
 We formed this study group to help passionate people learn machine learning together.
-We are a study group - so we do not offer lectures.
-Instead, we assign video lectures as homeworks and work on projects during class.
+We are a study group.
+We **do not** offer lectures.
+Please see **curriculum and structure** below.

 # Curriculum and structure
 You will be assigned to watch videos from [this course](https://www.coursera.org/learn/machine-learning) (free) at home.
 During class, we will be working on projects and engage in discussions.